d-bl/MAE-gf/docs/droste.md

 ## Woble
+### With rose ground unit

 {% capture descr1 %}
-This ground was invented by J. Pol.
+This ground was discovered by J. Pol.
 The units of the rose-ground are placed in different directions.
 After completing the stitches, press <span class="elem">go</span> and then the <span class="elem">wand</span> in the advanced section.
 (This needs some more text, and a picture that shows what goes where.)
 {% endcapture %}

 {% include picts-left.html